LiorKogan/V1/README.md

 ## Data Types, Operators, and Functions

 One design goal of V1 is to make it applicable with many property graph database management systems.
-Therefore, we do not define a formal type system nor a formal set of operators and functions.
+Implementation may support different data types, operators, and functions than those presented here.

-To present V1, we use the following loosely-defined type system:
+To present V1, we use the following data types, operators, and functions:

 **Built-in basic data types:**